This article will help you:

 This article is for the following user roles: admin

 The Geo feature allows you to segment candidates based on the city or market where they will be working.
 Using Geos is a powerful way for Checkr to support your compliance with state and local laws, and to make your program more efficient.
+See our Checkr Check-In video for a basic overview of Geos:

 Here’s how Geos support efficiency: